-While Apple doesn't recommend submerging the watch in water, many owners of the Apple Watch are discovering that it is waterproof to a certain extent.
+The first-gen Apple Watch is a less clear-cut case.
+While Apple doesn't recommend submerging this device in water, many owners have discovered that it is water-resistant to a certain extent.

-The Watch actually has an IPX7 rating, which means that the Apple Watch can withstand up to 30 minutes of submersion in up to a metre of water.
+The original Apple Watch actually has an IPX7 rating, which means the Apple Watch can withstand up to 30 minutes of submersion in up to a metre of water.

-The waterproof element isn't surprising, even Apple CEO Tim Cook has admitted to wearing the Watch in the shower.
-Apple has clearly decided not to claim that the watch is entirely waterproof, probably afraid of the legal wrangling that could ensue.
+The waterproof element isn't surprising: even Apple CEO Tim Cook admitted to wearing his first-gen watch in the shower.
+Apple evidently decided not to claim that the watch is entirely waterproof, perhaps afraid of the legal wrangling that could ensue.

 We're working on the assumption that the Watch won't get water-damaged as long as you stick to Apple's guidelines - which essentially call for you to keep it from being immersed in water.
 However, given that the IPX7 rating indicates that the Watch can withstand being left in a metre of water for half an hour, getting the Watch a little bit damp shouldn't do any serious damage.